Dubai Ports World controversy: Chronology

 On March 9, 2006, Dubai Ports World released a statement saying they would turn over operation of U.S. ports to a U.S. "Entity".
 Later that same day, American Enterprise Institute scholar Norm Ornstein reported on PBS's "News Hour" that DP World was considering selling its U.S. operations to Halliburton.

 Dubai Ports World eventually sold P&O's American operations to American International Group's asset management division, Global Investment Group for an undisclosed sum.
 The company is now known as Ports America.
-In New Jersey it operates as Port Newark Container Terminal (PNCT).
+In New Jersey, it operates as Port Newark Container Terminal (PNCT).
 Highstar Capital is shopping the company.
-In 2017, a Turkish company seeks to buy Ports America, bringing us full circle to 2006.
+In 2017, a Turkish company sought to buy Ports America, which would bring it full circle to 2006.

 Opinions and comments

 According to Bill Gertz, author of Breakdown: How America's Intelligence Failures Led to September 11: